Where To Go Eat & Drink & Enjoy Louisville

 Bar Vetti – 727 E Market St inside the AC Hotel – Upscale Italian Restaurant –(which means over-priced Spaghetti and meat sauce) But it’s pretty good and it’s right there if you’re staying at the AC or in the block and then you’re close to several spots and don’t even have to get a Lyft or Uber.

 Meesh Meesh – 636 E Market – Mediterranean Levant cuisine celebrating the dishes of Israel, Syria, Palestine, and more.
 Smoked Lamb, Beef Arayes, Crispy Cauliflower, Jerusalem Fattoush Salad, Embered Beets, Herb Falafel all from Owner/Chef Noam Bilitzer.
+Get your reservations a couple months in advance because they are a 2025 James Beard nominated restaurant, so you’re not getting in tonight, so plan ahead 2+ months out.

-Highlands Area
+Highlands Hotels

-Myriad Hotel – 900 Baxter Ave – Common Bond Hotel Collection – This is a former disco ball factory that made almost every disco ball you’ve probably ever seen in every bar you’ve ever been to.
+– Common Bond Hotel Collection – This is a former disco ball factory that made almost every disco ball you’ve probably ever seen in every bar you’ve ever been to.
 Myriad is same owners as Bardstown Motor Lodge in Bardstown. $259 and up.
 Close to Neat Bourbon Bar and many other accounts like Flanagans, O’ Shea’s and Molly Malone’s, Big Bar and More.

 Bellweather Hotel – 1300 Bardstown Rd – $169 and up.
 Close to The Back Door Bar, Big Bar, Neat Bourbon Bar and others.
 They boast “Touchless Service” as you use your phone and text if you need anything, but they have a full staff and a nice bar and restaurant on site too.